WebKit/WebKit/ReadMe.md

 WebKit is a cross-platform web browser engine.
 On iOS and macOS, it powers Safari, Mail, iBooks, and many other applications.
 For more information about WebKit, see the [WebKit project website](https://webkit.org/).

-## Feature Status

-Visit [WebKit Feature Status](https://webkit.org/status/) page to see which Web API has been implemented, in development, or under consideration.

 ## Trying the Latest

 On macOS, [download Safari Technology Preview](https://webkit.org/downloads/) to test the latest version of WebKit.
 On Linux, download [Epiphany Technology Preview](https://webkitgtk.org/epiphany-tech-preview).
 On Windows, you'll have to build it yourself.